BetterDiscord/docs/docs/plugins/tutorials/bundling.md

 ::: tip

-This section will be going over how to setup Webpack for use with BetterDiscord.
+This section will be going over how to set up Webpack for use with BetterDiscord.
 Check the documentation for your own bundler to find configuration options similar to what's shown here.

 :::